Charles0Yang/Chatbot/README.md

 How long should I self-isolate for?

+What are the symptoms of Coronavirus?

+What should I do if I am unwell with Coronavirus symptoms?

+Am I eligible for testing?

+How do I book a test?

+How can I reduce my risk of catching or spreading coronavirus?

+When should I wash my hands?

+What should I do about my current medical treatments?

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.